nicolasteixeira3856/NodeJS-App-SkeletonWExpress/README.md

-## Skeleton for a back-end app in NodeJS with TypeScript, Knex (used for: Query Builder, Migrations and Seeds), path resolution and routes
+## Skeleton for a back-end app in NodeJS with TypeScript, Knex (used for: Query Builder, Migrations and Seeds), path resolution and routing

 ### Suggested patterns
 - MVC (Model - View - Controller)